 Ah, drinking coffee.
 Truly one of life’s simple pleasures.
 But I have some big questions to ask you: Do you add cream or sweetener or do you take it black?
 Some milks and sweeteners add unnecessary fat and calories that aren’t helping your waistline.
 If you do like to dress your coffee up, here are … Read More

-Want to discover a simple, delicious way to get your four servings of vegetables per day?
-Fix a salad.
 Start with the right kind of greens.
-Choose from a broad range of veggies – or even fruit – to add color, texture and flavor.
+Choose from a broad range of veggies (or even fruit).
 Include a healthy source of protein to satisfy your appetite.
-Then … Read More
+Then top it off with heart-healthy dressing.

 Even when you think you’re eating healthy, you may want to think again… There are some foods pretending to be healthier than they really are.
 Or they may be healthy in themselves, but only if you don’t overdo them.
 These seven foods could be undermining your attempts to lose weight and eat healthy.